Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 The search for relief can be frustrating and sometimes unusual.
 We lie on hard surfaces.
-We create elaborate plans to move from our couch to the kitchen, bedroom or bathroom.
+We think of elaborate ways to move from our couch to the kitchen, bedroom or bathroom.
 Crawling on all fours isn’t always out of the question.
-And many of us are no stranger to curious looks from our pets wondering what on earth we’re doing lying on the floor.
+And many of us are no stranger to curious looks from our pets wondering what on earth we’re doing on the floor.

 Back pain is so common that eight out of 10 people experience it at some point in their lives.
 You may be tempted to ignore it if you can still function.
 Yet, our backs deserve more respect than that.
 They are our body’s “load bearing wall” and the “broadband” of our nervous system.
 To protect this vital part of your body, it’s good to know about the types and causes of back pain.